neurips2026-cast-anon/cast-anonymous/README.md

 ## Anonymity

 This repository is anonymized for double-blind review.
 Author names, affiliations, institution-specific paths, and non-anonymous project identifiers are omitted.

-## License and Asset Information

-License and asset-source information is provided in `LICENSES.md`.